Fully funded PhD position at the School of Informatics, University of Edinburgh and Codeplay Software Ltd.

 - Background in software testing or software engineering

-Applicants should follow the link below to apply via the University’s admissions portal (EUCLID) and apply for the following programme: Informatics: LFCS: Theory and Foundations of Computer Science, Databases, Software and Systems Modelling with a start date of 1 May 2023 or 1 October 2023.
+Applicants should follow the link below to apply via the University’s admissions portal (EUCLID) and apply for the following programme: Informatics: LFCS: Theory and Foundations of Computer Science, Databases, Software and Systems Modelling.
+The successful applicant will be expected to start as soon as possible, 1 October 2023 or 1 January 2024.

 Applicants should state “Testing AI Tasks within Autonomous Vehicles” and the research supervisor (Ajitha Rajan) in their application and Research Proposal document.